Spectral dissection of finite rank perturbations of normal operators

 Fix some $r\in (0,2)$ and assume that $\Y\subset B(z_0,R)$ for some $z_0$ and some $R>0$.
 We will prove that the above set of points can be covered by no more than $[4(R+1)^2/r^2]$ vertical lines, where $[t]$ stands for the entire part of $t$.

 Suppose it is false.
 Then there exist $N>4(R+1)^2/r^2$ points $z_j\in \Y$ that are $r$-inaccessible from the right and all have distinct real parts.
 By comparing areas, we get that for some $k\ne \ell$, the discs $B(z_k,r/2)$ and $B(z_\ell,r/2)$ have to intersect.
 Hence $|z_k-z_\ell|<r$.
 Let, for instance, $\Re z_k<\Re z_\ell$.
-Then $z_\ell\in B_{x+}(z_k,r)\cap \Y$.
+Then $z_\ell\in \Bxp(z_k,r)\cap \Y$.
 Therefore $z_k$ is $r$-accessible from the right, a contradiction.
 This finishes the proof. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{corr-thm-direct-sums}] By applying last Lemma four times to the set $\Y=\si(T)$, we get that in Lemma~\ref{lem-broken-line}, the sets $\A_x, \A_y\subset \R$ can be chosen so that they satisfy additionally the following properties:
+\begin{proof}[Proof of Theorem~\ref{corr-thm-direct-sums}] By applying last Lemma four times to the set $\Y=\si(T)$, we find that in Lemma~\ref{lem-broken-line} the sets $\A_x, \A_y\subset \R$ can be chosen so that they satisfy the following additional properties: